Company History

 As the controlling shareholder of CIMB Niaga (through CIMB Group) and Lippo Bank since 2007, Khazanah completed a merger as a part of a measure to comply with the Single Presence Policy (SPP) stipulated by Bank Indonesia.
 This was the first merger in Indonesia related to the SPP policy.

-Through the Governor of Bank Indonesia Decree No.10/66/KEP.GBI/2008 dated 15 October 2008, regarding “Granting Permit for Business Merger of PT Bank Lippo Tbk to PT Bank CIMB Niaga Tbk,” and the Minister of Law and the Human Rights Republic of Indonesia Letter No. AHU-AH.01.10-22669 dated 22 October 2008, the merger became effective on 1 November 2008, with the Bank merging Bank Lippo into CIMB Niaga.
 This merger received an effective notification from Bapepam-LK through letter No. S-4217/BL/2008, dated 30 June 2008.
-The effective date of the business merger with Bank Lippo took place on 1 November 2008, based on Deed No. 9 dated 16 October 2008, made in the presence of Notary Dr. Amrul Partomuan Pohan, S.H., LLM, Notary in Jakarta.
+The effective date of the business merger with Bank Lippo took place on 1 November 2008, based on Deed No. 9 dated 16 October 2008, made before Notary Dr. Amrul Partomuan Pohan, S.H., LLM, Notary in Jakarta.
 This merger was a monumental step in the Southeast Asian banking sector and provided CIMB Niaga the advantage of connectivity to the ASEAN regional network through the CIMB Group.

-CIMB Niaga customers are given the convenience of being able to conduct a wide variety of payment transactions digitally without having to go to a CIMB Niaga branch office by utilizing the BizChannel@CIMB application for the corporate segment as well as OCTO Mobile and OCTO Clicks for individual customers.
+CIMB Niaga customers are given the convenience of being able to conduct a wide variety of payment transactions digitally without having to go to branch office by utilizing the BizChannel@CIMB application for the business segment as well as OCTO Mobile and OCTO Clicks for individual customers.
+Furthermore, CIMB Niaga complements its advantages by facilitating its customers to conduct transactions and utilize other banking services through OCTO Pay, Digital Lounge, QRIS and others.

-CIMB Niaga will continue to deploy all of its resources to create synergies between business units and the CIMB Group in the future.
-All of these are the Bank’s core values and obligations, which must be met in order for the Bank to have a bright future.
-CIMB Niaga is confident in its ability to remain at the forefront and to be the best in providing banking services to the public.
+Moving forward, CIMB Niaga will continue to deploy all of its resources to create synergies between business units and the CIMB Group as an effort to create sustainable growthby adhering to the Bank’s core values, CIMB Niaga is confident in its ability to remain at the forefront and to be the best in providing banking services to the public.